Eemaa26/anglim-grant-2014-wellbeingfacets/README.md

     library(devtools)
     install_github('personalityfacets', username='jeromyanglim')

+Alternatively a copy of the `personalityfacets` package is available in the `local-copy` folder of this repository.

 * RStudio may also make it easier to convert the rmd file into a HTML file.
   Although [scripts such as this could be used](http://stackoverflow.com/a/10654295/180892).